orsenthil/amazon-vpc-cni-k8s/SDK_V2_UPDATE_TODO.md

 # Tasks

 - [x] Replace all the usages of awserr
-- [ ] Replace all the usages of session.Session
+- [x] Replace all the usages of session.Session
+- [ ] Fix the Integration Tests

 # References